Population-scale dietary interests during the COVID-19 pandemic: Results

 \section{Results}

-We curated a set of 1,432 entities related to specific foods (e.g., ``bread'', ``pizza'') grouped in 28 food categories (details in \textit{Methods}, Figure \ref{fig:masterfig}), which covered 95.7\% of the global food search volume in 2019 and 2020.
-Table \ref{tab:categories} summarizes the descriptions of food categories and contains examples of popular foods in each category.
-We also curated a set of 16 different entities related to ways of accessing food (e.g., ``recipe'', ``restaurant''), grouped in four categories: entities can be related to consuming food at home or outside of the home, and orthogonally, entities can be related to consuming food prepared by persons from within the household or food prepared by a third party (Table \ref{tab:individual_concepts}).
-We refer to these four groups of entities as defined in \textit{Methods}.
+We curated a set of 1,432 entities related to specific foods (e.g., ``bread'', ``pizza'') grouped in 28 food categories (details in {Methods}, Figure \ref{fig:masterfig}), which covered 95.7\% of the global food search volume in 2019 and 2020.
+Supplementary Table 1 summarizes the descriptions of food categories and contains examples of popular foods in each category.
+We also curated a set of 16 different entities related to ways of accessing food (e.g., ``recipe'', ``restaurant''), grouped in four categories: entities can be related to consuming food at home or outside of the home, and orthogonally, entities can be related to consuming food prepared by persons from within the household or food prepared by a third party (Supplementary Data 1).
+As a first glimpse into the food entities and fluctuating interests, we estimate interest in recipes and restaurants, globally across 129 countries with enough search data available to estimate weekly interest volumes.
+Figure \ref{fig:maps} illustrates the emerging shifts: a global increase in interest in recipes (Figure \ref{fig:new1}), and a global decrease in interest in restaurants (Figure \ref{fig:new2}) during the weeks of 2020, compared to the corresponding weeks of 2019.

-Search interest timeseries were collected for 12 countries: Australia, Brazil, Canada, France, Germany, India, Italy, Mexico, Spain, United Kingdom, United States, and Denmark.
-The countries were selected such that a diversity of geographic location is achieved, and such that the severity of lockdowns varies.
-The interest timeseries were collected from the Google Trends platform \cite{choi2012predicting,ginsberg2009detecting} and calibrated with Google Trends Anchor Bank \cite{west2020calibration} (so timeseries for different search queries can validly be compared with one another). \footnote{Although absolute search volume---the number of issued queries---cannot be inferred, calibration can infer absolute search volume up to a constant multiplicative factor.
-This way, ratios of absolute search volumes can be validly estimated when working with calibrated Google Trends timeseries.} The interest timeseries in the same regions in 2019 serve as baselines.
+We collected search interest time series in 18 countries.
+The studied countries were selected to achieve geographic diversity and comprise countries with a large number of Internet users across continents: Brazil, Canada, Mexico, United States, France, Germany, Italy, Spain, United Kingdom, India, Indonesia, Japan, Egypt, Kenya, Nigeria, and Australia.
+Additionally, to achieve a varying severity of lockdowns, Sweden and Denmark were added as contrasting cases, due to particularly lenient \covid-induced restrictions \cite{hale2020oxford}.
+The interest time series were collected from the Google Trends platform \cite{choi2012predicting,ginsberg2009detecting} and calibrated with Google Trends Anchor Bank \cite{west2020calibration} (so time series for different search queries can be aggregated via summation and compared with one another).
+Although absolute search volume---the number of issued queries---cannot be inferred, calibration can infer absolute search volume up to a constant multiplicative factor.
+This way, ratios of absolute search volumes can be validly estimated when working with calibrated Google Trends time series.
+The interest time series in the same regions in 2019 serve as baselines.